Can you birth a baby…in the shower?

 In a recent post in a local moms group I saw a question that I’ve heard many times in the birth and expecting circle.
-This was a new mom who was hoping to find a local provider who would ‘allow’ her to birth in a position that wasn’t her back.

-Pre-being a mother myself, I think I would have just assumed this was fact.
-Doctors are the experts in their field and in their space you do as they say.
-Once I became a social worker, which in turn began forming me as an expert as it regards mental health, there was already a part of me that started seeing the way a service is provided and received differently.
-That yes, there are experts in all fields.
-But also those experts are using their knowledge and experience to serve others.
 The first home birth I witnessed really blew open the doors for me on what was possible with client-centered care and I’ll always be thankful for being invited into that space not only to witness but to document it.
 While this home birth here was years later, its one of the first things that popped into my head when I read that mom’s post.

 I think one of the differences I see in a home birth vs hospital is how we interact with the space.
 In a hospital, the birthing family is the visitor and entering the medical space.
 In a home birth, the family is in their space and the medical staff is the visitor.
 I think, among other things, this physical setup allows us to also have this mindset of who is in ‘control’ of the story.
 Who is there to exist in their story and who is there to support it.